 - 1. The student may retake the Qualifying Examination one time. - 2.
 Before re-taking the Qualifying Examination the student and committee members (also including the advisor if the student's advisor is not a member of his/her Qualifying Examination Committee) will decide on a plan to assist the student to acquire the skills and/or content he/she will need to successfully complete the exam. - 3.
-The student must remediate minimally for one semester following the semester that they failed their written examination before being allowed to retake the Written Qualifying Examination. - 4.
-The student must complete the qualifying examination retake within one calendar year following the first Qualifying Examination. - 5.
+The student must remediate minimally for one semester following the semester that they failed their written examination before being allowed to retake the Written Qualifying Examination.

+- 4. The student must complete the qualifying examination retake within one calendar year following the first Qualifying Examination. - 5.
+The same examining committee must preside over both examinations. - 6.
 The results of the second Qualifying Examination shall be considered final.
 If the student fails the Qualifying Examination twice, he/she will be dismissed from the PhD program.